MobiusRoamer/solana_fees/README.md

-## Solana Fee Report Script
+## Solana Fee Report: Compute Unit Price, Rewards

 A Node.js script to analyze Solana transaction fees and compute units.
-This script fetches blocks from the Solana blockchain, calculates priority fees, and generates reports in either a SQLite3 database or a CSV file.
+This script fetches blocks from the Solana blockchain, calculates priority fees, and generates reports in a CSV file.

 ---
+The data structure of the Solana JSON RPC can be found here (https://solana.com/docs/rpc/json-structures#transactions).

 ## Features